 Whew!
 Now that you’re done planning for your infographic content, your next step is to make sure that you have high-quality sources of data and information.

-Best practices in conducting reseach for your infographic
+Best practices in conducting research for your infographic

-A well-designed, effective infographic is also a result of the following best practices when gathering information and tranforming them into insights:
+A well-designed, effective infographic is also a result of the following best practices when gathering information and transforming them into insights:

 - Explore other perspectives to avoid biased information.